What is a House in Multiple Occupation (HMO)?

 • The new licence will last for a further five years.

-The licence fee for new applications and renewals is £428 - you will be invoiced after you have submitted your application.
+The licence fee for new applications and renewals is £457.
+Payment can be made online when submitting the application.

 New Licences - What you are required to submit with an application